Laura Wandel

-Laura Wandel is a Belgian film director and screenwriter.
+Laura Wandel is a Belgian film director and screenwriter, best known for her debut feature film Playground (2021).

-Biography
+Early life and education

+Wandel attended the Institut des Arts de Diffusion (IAD) in Ottignies-Louvain-la-Neuve, Belgium and went on to work as a set designer, studio manager and wardrobe manager on several sets.

+Career
-She made her feature-length debut in 2021 with Playground, a drama film following the life of a seven-year-old girl dealing with the children's and adult's worlds.
-Playground premiered at the 2021 Cannes Film Festival, where it competed for the Caméra d'Or award for best first feature film, winning the FIPRESCI Prize.
-It received the André Cavens Award for Best Film given by the Belgian Film Critics Association (UCC) and was selected as the Belgian entry for the Best International Feature Film at the 94th Academy Awards.

-At the 11th Magritte Awards, Playground was nominated for ten awards and won seven, including Best First Feature Film and Best Director for Wandel.
+Wandel made her feature-length debut in 2021 with Playground, a drama film following the life of a seven-year-old girl dealing with the children's and adult's worlds.
+The film premiered in the Un Certain Regard section at the 74th Cannes Film Festival, where it won the FIPRESCI Prize.
+It also won the Sutherland Award for Best First Feature at the 65th BFI London Film Festival, and received the André Cavens Award presented by the Belgian Film Critics Association.
+The film was selected as Belgium's entry for Best International Feature Film at the 94th Academy Awards, making the shortlist of fifteen films in December.
+It received ten nominations at the 11th Magritte Awards and won seven, including Best Director and Best First Feature Film for Wandel.

-In 2025, Wandel's second feature Adam's Interest starring Léa Drucker and Anamaria Vartolomei will have its world premiere at the 2025 Cannes Film Festival in the Critics' Week section.
+Wandel's second feature, Adam's Interest, was developed at the 44th session of the Résidence of the Cannes Film Festival.
+The film, starring Léa Drucker and Anamaria Vartolomei, had its world premiere as the opening film of the Critics' Week section at the 2025 Cannes Film Festival.

+Other activities

+Wandel served on the jury of the 2026 Cannes Film Festival, chaired by Park Chan-wook.